 Counselling is provided free of charge to all registered students of Maynooth University

 Appointments can be made by contacting the Service on 01-7083554 during office hours or by calling to the Service Reception.
 You will be given a specific time and date that is convenient for you and will be asked to confirm your appointment the day before.
 Alternatively you can use the weblink facility to request a Call Back.
 The service administrator will then contact you to schedule an appointment.

 Students are asked to come in fifteen minutes in advance of their first appointment in order to complete the necessary forms required by the Service.
 All information provided is treated in strictest confidence.

 During the initial session you will be asked to describe your current concerns and say what prompted you to come to counselling.
 The counsellor may need to ask further questions in order to explore and understand your situation or concern more fully.

 At the end of this first appointment, the counsellor will talk with you about the possible options that best meet your needs.
 These might include gathering additional information, continuing with counselling, a medical consultation or a referral to another service.

 No. Counselling records are not attached to any academic record and are stored safely and confidentially within the Counselling Service.

 This generally depends on the nature of the presenting difficulty.
-The average number of sessions provided tends to be six to eight.
 In some cases a brief intervention of one or two sessions can be enough to get you back on track.
 In other cases more sessions will be required in order to explore the nature of the issue.
-A counselling session is usually 50 minutes in length.
+A counselling session is usually 45 minutes in length.
 It is usual to meet with your counsellor once a fortnight.
 In some instances you may agree to meet for a set number of sessions and then review how things are going.
 The Counselling Service does not engage in long-term counselling and in such cases students will be referred on.